+256 (0) 704-765-561

 A warm welcome at Entebbe International Airport -EBB by your birding safari leader in Uganda.
 After, he will drive you to check in at your hotel for relaxation, dinner and night sleep.

-Day 2: Mabamba Wetland for shoebills
+Day 2: Mabamba Swamp for shoebill

 Day 3: Lake Mburo National Park (LMNP) for birding